This is the most complete travel guide to things to do in Dubrovnik – written by a local!

 Ferry tickets for the Elaphiti Islands are bought at the main office of Jadrolinija in Gruž Harbor.
 Although there are usually seats left, in high season we recommend that you arrive at least 30-40 minutes before departure.
-You can check ferry timetable and prices here or here.
+You can check the ferry timetable and prices here or here.

 9. Watch The Sunset From The Cliff Bar

 Cliffs bars are a MUST SEE while in Dubrovnik.

 Buža 1 and Buža 2 are two bars literally situated cliffside that you can walk down and jump in the sea.